Fire and rescue services

 The United Nations Interim Force in Lebanon (UNIFIL) maintains peacekeeping activities south of the Litani River.

-Although the presence of Lebanese Armed Forces and United Nations peacekeeping forces in southern Lebanon has improved security, more clashes could occur.
-The situation could change quickly.
+Although the Lebanese Armed Forces and United Nations peacekeeping forces are present in southern Lebanon, the situation could change quickly.

 You could be caught up in violence directed at others.

-Avoid areas where military activity is ongoing.
+Avoid areas where military activity may occur.
 Be ready to leave at short notice.

-Be extra careful in the city of Sidon.
-It has a history of violence between Lebanese armed forces and local militia.
+Be extra careful in the city of Sidon (Saida), where there's a history of violence between Lebanese armed forces and local militia.

 Don't visit the Palestinian refugee camp of Ein El-Hilweh.
-Use of heavy weapons and snipers has been reported there.
+There are ongoing clashes between rival groups, including the use of heavy weapons and snipers.
 Many people have been killed or injured.
+Lebanese authorities have limited capacity to impose law and order.

 Also avoid the general vicinity around the Ein El-Hilweh camp when there's heightened tension or armed clashes.
 Stray ammunition has caused casualties.